Win a Date with Tad Hamilton!: Critical response

 Win a Date with Tad Hamilton! received mixed reviews from critics.
 On Rotten Tomatoes, the film received a 55% approval rating based on 149 reviews, with an average of 5.60/10.
 The site's consensus states: "Formulaic romantic comedy works better than it should thanks to a charming cast."
 Metacritic reports a score of 52 out of 100 based on 35 reviews, indicating "mixed or average reviews".

 Roger Ebert criticized the film, noting that Duhamel's character always seems more likeable than Grace's, and that the film spends more time building a romance between Rosalee and Tad rather than between Rosalee and Pete.
 Bosworth's acting was praised for holding the film together.

-Carla Meyer of the San Francisco Chronicle regarded the film as tonally inconsistent in its attempt to be both an old-fashioned romantic comedy and modern (albeit gentle) satire, an example being that the Cathy Feely character wonders if Hamilton is at church and later propositions him.
+Carla Meyer of the San Francisco Chronicle regarded the film as tonally inconsistent in its attempt to be both an old-fashioned romantic comedy and modern (albeit gentle) satire.

 Writing in The New York Times, Stephen Holden regarded the film's plot as resembling those of the 1950s, "dressed up just enough to seem contemporary."
 Holden regarded Bosworth's role as the toughest, as she showed Rosalee's "feet-on-the-ground optimism and innate wisdom" easily.

 Home media

 The film was released on VHS and DVD by DreamWorks Home Entertainment on April 20, 2004.
 The DVD features 16 deleted scenes.
-It was released on Blu-ray disc by Paramount Home Entertainment on April 26, 2022.
+In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Win a Date with Tad Hamilton! and all 58 other live-action films DreamWorks had released since 1997, following its $1.6 billion acquisition of the company's live-action film and television assets.
+It was later made available on Paramount's streaming service Paramount+, and on April 22, 2022, Paramount Home Entertainment released it on Blu-ray.

 Soundtrack

+The film's soundtrack album was released on January 20, 2004.
+The release was handled by Columbia Records rather than DreamWorks' own record label DreamWorks Records, which had recently been sold to Universal Music Group.
+Columbia also handled the soundtrack for 2005's Just like Heaven, another DreamWorks film released following UMG's takeover of DreamWorks Records.